CDCgov/phdi/tutorials/harmonization-tutorial.md

 >>> "+447986123456"
 ```

 If we choose not to pass in a parameter of countries, the standardization function will automatically attempt to parse using the United States' country code.
 If we wish to attempt standardizing using a parsing scheme for another country, as in our second example using Great Britain, we must pass in a list of countries to attempt to parse with.
-Note that the standardization function is also robust to the use of a delimiter--functionality remains unchanged whether a `.`, `-`, or even ` ` is used.
+The standardization function will always append the US to the back of this list as a fallback country to parse with.
+Further, if an input phone number begins with a `+` and an identifiable country code (such as `+1` for US phones), the `countries` parameter will be ignored in favor of the provided country code.
+Note that the standardization function is robust to the use of delimiters separating the chunks of a phone number--functionality remains unchanged whether a `.`, `-`, or even ` ` is used (i.e. passing in `123 456 7890` will parse to the same result as `123-456-7890`).
 We can also standardize an entire list of phone numbers at once, as with names:

 ```python
 from phdi.harmonization import standardiation